 Whenever Cassandra, Van Statten, Adam or Captain Jack tried to offer up weak excuses for the consequences of their actions (ranging from petty murder to the potential destruction of the world), they were met with callous indifference at best and total righteous fury at worst.
 Despite being prepared for it, Margaret’s flimsy attempts to guilt-trip him and get under his skin – for something she did entirely to herself – works because of his own personal hang-ups and principles.
 Margaret offers up a weak, unconvincing argument about how she can change and the Doctor cuts right through it, pointing out that it probably doesn’t mean anything.
 Margaret fires back that the Doctor’s hands aren’t all that clean either, having bumped off plenty of his enemies like he did with her clan, and that he has a funny habit of running away from the consequences of his adventures, leaving other people to clean up the mess.
 This is 100% true.
 He’s done it numerous times this season (like in “The Long Game”), and the consequences will finally catch up to him in the finale.
 Throughout the dinner scene, the Doctor and Margaret peel away at each other’s defenses and the lies they tell themselves, until they finally reach something raw and real and uncomfortable, and it makes for really good television.
 For once, the Ninth Doctor has met his match.
 From how the Doctor ultimately resolves the problem with Margaret in the coda, warily giving her a second chance to make new life choices, Russell T. Davies shows one last bit of character growth for Nine in this episode.
 Compared to how he basically sentenced Cassandra to death in “The End Of The World“, Nine has a grown bit more merciful over time.

 I really like Captain Jack Harkness.
-Having had some off-screen adventures with the Doctor and Rose between episodes, Jack slots in well as the easygoing, flirtatious engineer of the group, and his personality bounces off theirs easily.
-John Barrowman is a natural at delivering cheesy one-liners and rapidfire technobabble with a straight face, and he spends much of the episode working alongside the Doctor as his right-hand man.
-Notably, there are times when Jack seems to be chafing under the Doctor’s command – since, as we previously established, they’re both the alpha male brand of heroes – though Jack bares the Doctor no ill will for cramping his style and is simply happy to be there.
-While Jack is currently the Doctor’s sidekick, the time traveler is a natural born leader, which hints at things to come for him.
+After having some off-screen adventures with the Doctor and Rose between episodes, Jack slots in well as the flirtatious, easygoing engineer of the group, and his personality bounces off theirs easily.
+John Barrowman is a natural at delivering cheesy one-liners and rapidfire technobabble with a straight face, and he spends much of this episode working alongside the Doctor as his right-hand man.
+Notably, there are times when Jack seems to be chafing under the Doctor’s command – since they’re both still the alpha male brand of heroes – though he bares the Doctor no ill will for cramping his style and is simply happy to be there.
+While Jack is currently the Doctor’s sidekick, he’s a natural born leader, which hints at big things to come for him.
 In retrospect, I wish we could have had one more episode like “Boom Town”, where Jack is a regular, incumbent companion, before we lost his character to “Torchwood”.
 After receiving some character development in “Aliens Of London”, Mickey Smith continues to grow on you as well.
-Mickey has had a small but significant change of attitude since we last saw him.
-He cringed away from the extraterrestrial in his first appearance, and then he embraced weird alien conspiracies.
+Mickey cringed away from the unknown in his first appearance, and then he embraced weird alien conspiracies theories.
 He’s still wary of alien business now, but he’s willing to pitch in and try to be a team player.
 Mickey is as lippy as ever (and all the better for it), but he clearly desires the others’ approval, which is both cute and sad, because no matter what he does, he can’t shake off his status as the team screw-up, making him feel inadequate.
 The Doctor has gained respect for him and Rose tries to make him feel welcome, but he just doesn’t fit in.
 The Doctor’s life is not for him.
 All Mickey had previously envisioned for himself was a happy, humdrum relationship with Rose on the Powell estate, but he seems to finally accept in this episode that that is not his future or Rose’s.
-The conundrum Mickey has of trying to figure out what to do himself and trying to find a place where he belongs is one that will plague him until “The Age Of Steel” in mid-Series 2.
+The conundrum Mickey has of trying to figure out what to do himself, and where he really belongs, is one that will plague him until “The Age Of Steel” in mid-Series 2.

 Joe Ahearne returns to helm “Boom Town”, and his direction is solid and serviceable.
 It’s not as impressive as the dynamic direction in “Dalek”, “The Long Game” or “The Empty Child”, but since “Boom Town” aims to be a smaller, low budget story, Ahearne does a commendable job.
 Some of his choices in the second half of the episode elevate the story and make the episode’s atmosphere rather haunting, like the increasingly tight, uncomfortable close-ups in the dinner scene, as the Doctor and Margaret chip away at each other’s defenses; or the mesmerizing, fixed shots of the Doctor and Margaret, backlit by the encompassing light of the TARDIS, in the console room; or the long shot of Mickey watching Rose from a distance in the coda.
 Murray Gold’s score is a lot of fun this week.
 In addition to a few new renditions of “Westminster Bridge”, Murray wholeheartedly digs into the dual different tones of Russell’s breather romp.
 He composes some breezy, spirited jazz music for the Doctor and his companions’ fun day out in Cardiff, which he cuts loose on when the Doctor and Margaret head out for their ‘date night’.
 He also composes some stirring, somber themes for Margret’s stoic solitude, performed on a lone languishing oboe, when she converses with Cathy alone or talks to the Doctor in the TARDIS.
 Both sides of Murray’s score are on display in the “Boom Town Suite” he compiled for the soundtrack album.
 The CGI quality has been mixed throughout Series 1, but this proves to be another good week for the special effects team, and it’s probably because very few scenes in “Boom Town’ require any digital assistance except for the climax where the Cardiff rift opens.
 I do find it interesting that the audio mix contains a lot of stock screaming and lightening effects during the climax.